-A valuable resource to compare strategies and outcomes of post-colonial developments in the operation of parliaments, this book will be of interest to academics in the field of political and economic development, governance and South Asian Studies.
+A valuable resource to use when comparing strategies and outcomes of postcolonial developments in the operation of parliaments, this book will be of interest to academics in the field of political and economic development, governance and South Asian Studies.

 1. Introduction 2.
 The Making of Parliaments in South Asia 3.
 Parliament and Parliamentarians in South Asia 4.
 Parliament and Legislation 5.
 Private Members’ Legislation 6.
 Parliamentary Oversight of the Executive 7.
 Committees in South Asian Parliaments 8.
 Parliament-Judiciary Relations in South Asia 9.
 Women in Parliament in South Asia 10.
 Crises and Continuity in Parliamentary Politics 11.
 Conclusion

 Nizam Ahmed is Professor of Public Administration at the University of Chittagong, Bangladesh.
 His recent publications include Public Policy and Governance in Bangladesh (Routledge, 2016) and The Parliament of Bangladesh (Routledge Revivals, 2017).